20Tauri/DoxyDoxygen/README.md

 Generate documentation
 ----------------------

-If you use Doxygen, you can generate your documentation directly from the Command Palette.
+If you use Doxygen, you can generate your documentation directly from the _Command Palette_.
 An assistant will help you to download tools and configure your project.

 > **tip**
 >
-> If you want to include it in your build chain, you can call this command from the command-line .
+> If you want to include it in your build chain, you can call this command from the command-line.